universal-credit-system/wallet/README.md

 ```

 Now you can execute the install.sh script.
 The script will check for depending programs and if all depending programs are installed the setup will continue.
 If there is a program that needs to be installed the script will output the program names and then quit.
-In this case you have to install these programs first and then run `install.sh` script again
+In this case you have to install these programs first and then run `install.sh` script again.
 ```
 ./install.sh
 ```